Forming an LLC in Alaska

 - A statement on whether the LLC will be member-managed or manager-managed

-You should receive approval immediately with online filing.
+You should receive approval immediately by filing online with the government agency.
 However, you may have to wait up to 10-15 business days for your approval if you file by mail.

 You can use your operating agreement to put several key issues into writing, such as: